Google 4.6 ★★★★★

 Menu

-DVC Sales, LLC — Purchase & Sale Agreement Page 2 of 4
+DVC Sales, LLC — Purchase & Sale Agreement Page 1 of 2

 3. Deed: Seller shall convey a clear deed to Buyer, expiring per resort governing documents.
 If Buyer fails to fulfill obligations, Seller may terminate the contract and the deposit will be forfeited.
 The Escrow Agent shall deduct from the deposit expenses up to $150, and splits the remaining deposit, half to Broker, half to Seller.
 In case of Seller default, full commission is due to the Broker and the buyer's deposit will be returned.

 The Seller is responsible for the broker commission and Disney's $150 Estoppel fee.
-The Buyer is responsible for closing costs and Disney's $500 Administration fee.
+The Buyer is responsible for closing costs and Disney's $500 Club Activation Fee (CAF).
 For closings scheduled between January 1st and November 30th, the Buyer will reimburse the Seller for annual dues on the current year's bankable points.
 For closings during the month of December, no reimbursement is required for the current year's bankable points.
 If the Seller has used any of the following year's points, the Seller will reimburse the Buyer for annual dues on those points at the current year's rate.
 The figures below are estimates.

 5. Annual Dues: The buyer is paying dues on the applicable points for the current use year.
 The common expenses assessment is payable in full each year per the resort governing documents and DVC membership agreement terms.